Nineluj/Nineluj/README.md

 ### Hi there, I'm Julian / Nineluj 👋
-> Please contact me about Software and Security opportunities!
-I'm looking for a full time job starting in January 2021

-- 🎓 In my last semester at Northeastern University
+- 🎓 Recent Northeastern University CS Graduate
 - 🔭 The current project I'm working on is [cloudcrackr][cloudcrackr]
 - 🏴 My main interests are security and cloud computing
 - 🌱 I’m currently learning more techniques to do well at CTFs